sahmed19/sahmed19.github.io/_posts/2023-07-08-realtime-rain-vfx-breakdown.md

 ### The Ortho Camera

 Inspired by my friend Sichen Liu's [Odradek Scanner effect](https://80.lv/articles/recreating-death-stranding-odradek-terrain-scanner-in-unity/), I created an orthographic camera facing down on the scene.
 I render out this camera's depth and normals to a RenderTexture.
+These will come in handy later.

 ![NormalDepth](/assets/images/posts/02_normal-depth.png){:width="100%"}